alarichardson/non-us-data-center-registry/README.md

 • Other international actors (government or corporate)

-When available, quantitative variables such as investments ($) and number of GPUs in the projects were recorded to contextualize the compute capacity of the data center projects.
-Since exact metrics like number of GPUs or FLOPs were not public for most projects, we use reported investment value in the data center projects as a proxy for compute capacity.
+When available, quantitative variables such as investments ($) and number of GPUs in the projects were recorded to contextualize the compute capacity of the data center projects.
+Since exact metrics like number of GPUs or FLOPs were not public for most projects, we use reported investment value in the data center projects as a proxy for compute capacity.

 We also recorded quotes from the articles to compile a qualitative portion of our dataset, which includes descriptions of project motivations, U.S. and Chinese involvement, and the specific types of setbacks encountered by projects.
-Setbacks were briefly labeled by the type of problem encountered and checked for frequency by country, but otherwise this qualitative data is not analyzed in this paper.
+Setbacks were briefly labeled by the type of problem encountered and checked for frequency by country, but otherwise this qualitative data is not analyzed in this paper.

 ### Link to Paper